LeoManeein/UGA-Geoguessr/README.md

 run `npm install -g nodemon`

-Run `npm run update-backend` and `npm rnn update-frontend` to install npm packages (from the top level directory again)
+Run `npm run update-backend` and `npm run update-frontend` to install npm packages (from the top level directory again)

 Set up ENV for backend and frontend.
 Also put one in the top level directory.